Bamberg, South Carolina

 Bamberg is a city in and the county seat of Bamberg County, South Carolina, United States.
 The population was 3,607 at the 2010 census.

 History

 Bamberg is named after early resident William Seaborn Bamberg.
 Members of the Bamberg family continue to live in the county to this day.
 The Bamberg City Hall, Bamberg Historic District, Bamberg Post Office, Gen. Francis Marion Bamberg House, Cal Smoak Site, and Woodlands are listed on the National Register of Historic Places.

+In 2007, the main street was widened, and a series of iron railings were added to the sidewalks on the street, as part of an improvement scheme for the area.
+The then County Chamber of Commerce Executive Director stated "It will be a major boost to the economy for the county and downtown Bamberg.”
+Urbanist advocates, such as Strong Towns, later attributed the use of railings blocking pedestrian street crossings as the reason why a large number of businesses on the main street later went out of business.

+Several buildings on the main street were damaged by fire in 2019, and the city announced plans in 2021 to demolish these buildings and "revitalize" the area, adding green space and making the area more walkable.

+An EF2 tornado heavily damaged the downtown area of Bamberg on January 9, 2024.

 Geography

 Bamberg is located at 33°17′54″N 81°1′55″W (33.298440, -81.031903).

 According to the United States Census Bureau, the city has a total area of 9.3 km2, of which 0.03 km2, or 0.34%, is water.